-What started out as a magical unicorn of every little girl's dreams, quickly turned into what was named as "UniDonkey".
+What started out as a magical unicorn for his daughter Ruby's fourth birthday quickly turned into what was named as "UniDonkey".

 "This year, to be honest, and with a whole universe of love for my favourite tiny girl in the world: it’s gotten f*cking ridiculous," he shared to Instagram.